nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:   |       |
 | Web client   | :x:   |       |
 | iOS client   | :x:   |       |

+Clutter is the only app on this list I struggled to find any trace of.
+As far as I can find, it consists of a very rudimentary Android app that hasn't been updated in a very long time, and a website that may have originally been associated / contained an actual app, but these days just contains a newsletter signup, with the rest of the viewport filled with misc. unrelated ads.

 <figure markdown>
   ![Clutter site](./assets/clutter-site.png){ loading=lazy }